ldos-project/KernMLOps/README.md

 ## Jupyter Setup

-You will need docker and pipenv
+You will need docker and pipenv, we have a script that is for ubuntu 24.04 `source scripts/install_prerequesites_ubuntu_24_04.sh`.

 You can install docker from [docker's website](https://docs.docker.com/engine/install/).
 The tools should work with other container engines but have not been tested yet.